E-BUSINESS STRATEGY - 2020/1

 Contextual issues in e-business operations

 |Coursework||PAIR ESSAY ASSIGNMENT (3000 WORDS)||100|

-Alternative Assessment If a student fails the Assignment and subsequently the module, she or he will reattempt the same essay assignment individually
+Alternative Assessment In exceptional cases, where students cannot work with a peer, she or he will reattempt the same essay assignment individually.

 The assessment strategy is designed to provide students with the opportunity to demonstrate an understanding of fundamental e-business concepts and the impact of e-business on business operations and strategies across different industries.